AndreeaZavoiu/ProiectMDS/README.md

 ## Bug Reporting
-Product: Frontend
+:black_small_square: Product: Frontend
-Version: Final
+:black_small_square: Version: Final
-Component: Profile
+:black_small_square: Component: Profile
-Priority: P2 (Fix as soon as possible)
+:black_small_square: Priority: P2 (Fix as soon as possible)
-Severity: Trivial (Some UI enhancements)
+:black_small_square: Severity: Trivial (Some UI enhancements)
-Status: Now fixed
+:black_small_square: Status: Now fixed
-Assign To: Bianca/Andreea
+:black_small_square: Assign To: Bianca/Andreea
-Description: The profile button in the header (person icon) is not redirecting the user to the profile page when clicked.
+:black_small_square: Description: The profile button in the header (person icon) is not redirecting the user to the profile page when clicked.
 Instead, it does nothing.
-Coding error: the method on click is not implemented and attached to the button
+:black_small_square: Coding error: the method on click is not implemented and attached to the button
-Steps: On any page, when clicking the person icon in the header to access the profile page with the details of the user, the button does nothing.
+:black_small_square: Steps: On any page, when clicking the person icon in the header to access the profile page with the details of the user, the button does nothing.
 It should redirect the user to its profile page.
 Fixed by implementing the method profil() to navigateByUrl and linked in button (click) attribute.
 ![image](https://user-images.githubusercontent.com/79314110/174129109-b08d9904-da4d-4ed7-bbcc-6b155b3c0f6a.png)